Beith: Youth Making Beith Better (YMBB)

+Beith Theatre Group

+Beith Theatre Group began in 1990 and started out as Beith High Drama, as part of Beith High Church raising funds for roof repairs.

+When Beith High Church and Beith Trinity Church joined in the late 2000s, Beith High Drama changed its name to Beith Amateur Dramatics, subsequently changing its name to Beith Theatre Group post Covid lockdown in 2022 to reflect the new direction the group has taken.

+Beith Theatre Group performs for the community of Beith and the wider community of the Garnock Valley, producing two to three productions a year, all culminating to the widely anticipated annual pantomime performed at the end of the second week of December.

+Beith Theatre Group is a charity run under the auspices of Beith Parish Church.
+It has its own Committee charged with the day-to-day management of the group.

+It is a community based group bringing together many from across Ayrshire to perform light-hearted entertainment in Beith, in a safe, inclusive environment where all are encouraged to give it their all.

+Beith Theatre Group meets twice weekly on a Wednesday evening and Sunday afternoon, any one above the age of 11 can join.

 Transport

 The town was once served by two railway stations: Beith North, commonly referred to as "the Low station" and Beith Town.
 Beith North closed in 1951 and the Beith Town station closed in 1962.
 The nearest railway station is just over 2 miles away, at Glengarnock which provides direct rail links to Glasgow Central station and services to the Clyde coast and Glasgow Prestwick airport.

 Beith is approximately 13 miles south-west of Glasgow International Airport, 21 miles north of Glasgow Prestwick airport and 60 miles west of Edinburgh Airport.